PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Tie the "S" Hook on one end of the ratchet rope.

-After a strand of Braid is installed, you can apply the ElectroBraid® tensioning device.
+After a strand of braid is installed, you can apply the ElectroBraid® tensioning device.

 Tensioning Braid

-Wrap the end of the ratchet rope with the "S" Hook around the post and fasten it to the ratchet rope
+Wrap the end of the ratchet rope with the "S" Hook around the post and fasten it to the ratchet rope.

 CAUTION: ALWAYS USE EYE PROTECTION WHEN TENSIONING.

-It is possible for a poly rope splicer to slip and/or insulator to break.
+It's possible for a copper split bolt connector to slip and/or an insulator to break.
+It can become a dangerous projectile.

 NOTE: Always tape ElectroBraid® before you cut it.
 Always singe the end until it melts so the rope won't fray when the tape wears off.

 Loosen and remove the tensioning device and return to the post at the beginning of the strand.
-Just as you tensioned the Braid where you terminated the strand, tension once again at the post where you began.
+Just as you tensioned the braid where you terminated the strand, tension once again at the post where you began.
 Tensioning from both ends helps to ensure you get full and even tension on the line.

-Tensioning ElectroBraid in Pastures over 2000'
+Tensioning ElectroBraid Tensioning ElectroBraid in Pastures over 2000'

 Choosing Your Energizer

-We recommend a minimum of three 8' or 6' copper clad ground rods spaced at least ten (10) feet apart in a triangular configuration.Look for soil that is wet or moist year round to place your ground rods.
-Dry, rocky, sandy or frozen soils may present special problems and more ground rods may be required.
+We recommend a minimum of three copper-clad ground rods, 6-8 feet long, spaced at least ten (10) feet apart in a triangular configuration.
+A charge passes easily through water so look for soil that is wet or moist year-round to place your ground rods.
+Dry, rocky, sandy or frozen soils will hamper the electrical return and more ground rods may be required.

 IMPORTANT: Check with local utility companies to locate existing underground cables, power lines or pipes before you install your fence posts and ground rods.